-On January 12, 1999, the Company completed the sale of Cendant Software Corporation ("CDS") for \$800.0 million in cash.
-The Company realized an after tax gain of \$390.5 million on the disposition of CDS of which \$192.7 million was recognized in the first quarter of 1999, coincident with the finalization of the closing balance sheet at the sale date.
+On January 12, 1999, the Company completed the sale of Cendant Software Corporation ("CDS") for approximately \$800.0 million in cash.
+The Company realized an after tax net gain of \$371.9 million on the disposition of CDS, of which \$192.7 million was recognized in the first quarter of 1999 coincident with the closing of the transaction.
 The recognized gain of \$192.7 million is reported as gain on sale of discontinued operations in the consolidated statement of income for the three months ended March 31, 1999.
-The remaining \$197.8 million of such realized net gain was recognized in the fourth quarter of 1998, substantially in the form of a tax benefit and corresponding deferred tax asset.
+Subsequently, the Company recorded an \$18.6 million reduction to the gain during the second quarter of 1999, in connection with the settlement of certain post closing adjustments.
+The remaining \$197.8 million of such realized after tax net gain was recognized in the fourth quarter of 1998, substantially in the form of a tax benefit and corresponding deferred tax asset.
 CDS was a developer, publisher and distributor of educational and entertainment software.